-already noted, the relationship between growth in average income and redistribution has often been put in terms of social spending being a normal good-hence higher rates of growth of average income should lead to higher rates of public spending.
-However, one must also be aware of the assumption that changes in average incomes measure typical individual experiences of income change.
-It is quite possible for individuals to experience a faster rate of change in their personal incomes over their lifetimes, even as aggregate growth slows, if the age/earnings profile becomes sufficiently steep.
+It will be seen that this formulation conflates societal and individual income growth.
+As already noted, the relationship between growth in average income and redistribution has often been put in terms of social spending being a normal good-hence higher rates of growth of average income should lead to higher rates of public spending.
+However, we must also be aware of the assumption that changes in average incomes measure typical individual experiences of income change.
+It is possible for individuals to experience a faster rate of change in their personal incomes over their lifetimes, even as aggregate growth slows, if the age/earnings profile becomes sufficiently steep.
 A third and more recent paper by Mahler (2002) fits into this literature and measures the impact of globalization and domestic political factors on income distribution.
-Not only does he use the standard measures of income, he constructs a measure of the difference between pre- and post-tax-and-transfer income.
-This "fiscal redistribution" variable is sensitive to his linear model but continues to perform well.
-Overall the author finds "only scattered evidence of relationships between integration into the global economy and internal income inequality."
-Strong and positive relationships are exhibited however, between domestic political variables and egalitarian distribution of income.
-Hence in a global world, individual national tastes for redistribution appear to remain important determinants of the level and pattern of social spending.
+Not only does he use the standard measures of income, but constructs a measure of the difference between pre- and post-tax and transfer income.
+This 'fiscal redistribution' variable is sensitive to his linear model but continues to perform well.
+Overall, the author finds 'only scattered evidence of relationships between integration into the global economy and internal income inequality.'
+However, strong and positive relationships are exhibited between domestic political variables and egalitarian distribution of income.
+Hence, in a global world, individual national tastes for redistribution appear to remain important determinants of the level and pattern of social spending.

-The remaining recent literature on social spending and inequality, such as papers by Moene and Wallerstein (MW) (2001, 2002) and by like minded political scientists and sociologists of an empirical bent, such as Kenworthy and Pontusson (2002), Bradley et al. (2001) have several common features.
-They all purport to test the "median voter" model, e.g., differences being expressed as the difference between the mean and median incomes or voters, but they then use earnings inequality for all earners (not voters alone and not among households) to express this difference.
+The remaining recent literature on social spending and inequality, such as papers by Moene and Wallerstein (2001, 2002) and by like minded political scientists and sociologists of an empirical bent, such as Kenworthy and Pontusson (2002), Bradley et al. (2001), have several common features.
+They all purport to test the 'median voter' model, such as differences being expressed as the difference between the mean and median incomes or voters, but they then use earnings inequality for all earners (not voters alone and not among households) to express this difference.
 Voting turnout is then used as a measure of intensity of preferences and institutions are represented by right or left government parties.13

-One new and appealing feature in this literature is the Moene and Wallerstein (2002) paper, which argues that investigations of the determination of social expenditures and its relationship to inequality should be carried out on a disaggregated basis.
-That is, there is no a priori reason why national levels of welfare spending, unemployment insurance, health care, pensions, and education should all have the same determinants.
-Indeed social insurance, targeted social assistance, and universal benefits (like child allowances) may reflect different tastes, values, and mechanisms for redistribution-and different conceptualizations of the acceptable domains of inequality and redistribution.
-This thinking is consistent with the different tastes for cash versus goods and services which we have already identified and leads to a belief that one should model demand for social goods on a policy by policy basis.
-However, we also feel that one may also go too far down this path, ignoring the built-in relationships between different programs that are a part of each nation's social history and institutions.
-In net, however, some disaggregation is to be preferred.
-In fact, MW find that higher levels of inequality in pre-tax earnings are associated with lower levels of spending for policies that insure against income loss for working persons.
-And while they find different determinants for different types of social spending, they find no category of social spending that is positively related to income inequality.
-This is in radical departure from the older literature mentioned above but the results are similar to our empirical work found below.
+One new and appealing feature in that Moene and Wallerstein (2002) argue that investigations of the determination of social expenditures and its relationship to inequality should be carried out on a disaggregated basis.
+That is, there is no a priori reason why national levels of welfare spending, unemployment insurance, health care, pensions and education should all have the same determinants.
+Indeed social insurance, targeted social assistance and universal benefits (like child allowances) may reflect different tastes, values and mechanisms for redistribution-and different conceptualizations of the acceptable domains of inequality and redistribution.
+This thinking is consistent with the different tastes for cash versus goods and services that we have already identified and leads to a belief that one should model demand for social goods on a policy by policy basis.
+However, we also feel that one may also go too far down this path, ignoring the built-in relationships between different programs that are part of each nation's social history and institutions.
+However, some disaggregation is to be preferred.
+In fact, Moene and Wallerstein (2002) find that higher levels of inequality in pre-tax earnings are associated with lower levels of spending for policies that insure against income loss for working persons.
+While they find different determinants for different types of social spending, they find no category of social spending that is positively related to income inequality.
+This is a radical departure from the older literature mentioned above but the results are similar to our empirical work found below.